vengoal/AS400Tools/Job/ENDALLJOB/ENDALLJOB/README.md

-ENDALLJOB -- End All Job with Job name
+ENDALLJOB -- End All Jobs with Job name
 <pre>
                          END ALL JOBS *IMMED (ENDALLJOB)